 One of the most fun parts about being “Music City” is that almost everyone here has some musical ability.
 Ask around at your average Nashville company: almost everyone plays guitar, or they write songs, or they sing, or all of the above.

 Aside from all the creative content, Nashville is a huge center for healthcare and publishing – and plenty of tech talent is cultivated through those industries.

 But back to [meta]marketer.
 If you’re not in Nashville and you’re wondering how well we work with companies elsewhere: not to worry.
 We’re geeks, after all, and we have online collaboration tools and virtual meetings at our disposal.
 (And probably on our person at all times.)
-And yes, when it’s appropriate, we can certainly travel for in-person, face-to-face interaction.
-Because if there’s one thing we know from being in Nashville, it’s that relationships matter, and there’s no substitute for sitting down over a cup of coffee or a bottle of beer to talk about web strategy, business plans, or whatever celebrity we just saw at Crema who’s now trending on Twitter.
+And yes, when it’s appropriate, we travel for in-person, face-to-face interaction.
+Because if there’s one thing we know from being in Nashville, it’s that relationships matter, and there’s no substitute for sitting down over a cup of (micro-roasted pour-over) coffee or a pint of (locally craft-brewed) beer to talk about digital strategy, business plans, or whatever celebrity we’re politely pretending not to notice at Crema.